 A student who is unable to write an examination due to extenuating circumstances must make alternate arrangements with the instructor.
-Students who find themselves in such circumstances may seek permission to write the examination at a later time by appealing in writing to the instructor of the course or requesting academic consideration due to extenuating circumstances.
-Supporting documentation is required to excuse a student from taking a final exam at the scheduled time.
-For more information see 6.3 Academic Consideration for Students in Extenuating Circumstance (p.
-4)s.
+Students who find themselves in such circumstances may seek permission to write the examination at a later time by appealing in writing to the instructor of the course.
+For more information see Academic Consideration for Students in Extenuating Circumstances.

-Final examinations may not last longer than 3 hours, except in the case of exchange students (see 6.6.7 Additional Examination Time for Official Exchange Students) or students who require accommodation requested through Queen's Student Accessibility Services.
+Final examinations may not last longer than 3 hours, except in the case of students who require accommodation requested through Queen's Student Accessibility Services.